 All Legs On Board

 If you have a large enough room and want all of your conversational pieces on your rug (i.e. sofa, accent chairs, coffee table, etc.) then make sure you give yourself around 8″ from the edge of your furniture to the edge of your rug.
 This way your furniture won’t look like it’s a child getting dangerously close to the edge of the subway platform.
 Consider the 8″ point your official yellow line.
-DON’T GO PASSED IT OR ELSE.
+DON’T GO OVER IT OR ELSE.

 Then give yourself around 10″ to 18″ from rug to wall (and maybe even 24″ if you have the space).
 If you go too much closer your rug going to overwhelm your space and look like awkward “almost” wall to wall carpet.